 When you make mistakes, be compassionate and treat yourself like you would treat a good friend—with honesty and support.

 3. They’re skeptical of their thoughts

 For one thing, thoughts don’t always mean something.
 Many thoughts are simply random.
-But it’s dangerous to over interpret them and start acting as if they’re always significant.
-All sorts of weird thoughts pop into mind while we dream, but we don’t make major decision based on them.
+But it’s dangerous to over-interpret them and start acting as if they’re always significant.
+All sorts of weird thoughts pop into mind while we dream, but we don’t make major decisions based on them.
 It shouldn’t be any different in waking life.

 Just because it’s a thought doesn’t mean it’s important.